vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2021-0028/README.md

 ### I am running a specific build of a hot-patch for an affected product.
 Will I be able to get a new hot patch with the fixes?

-VMware strongly recommends patching to the release listed in the VMSA, and continue to check for newer releases because full patch releases are cumulative.
+VMware strongly recommends patching to the release listed in the VMSA, and continuing to check for newer releases because full patch releases are cumulative.
 If you are running a hot-patch and cannot update, it is recommended that you follow the workaround instructions in the VMSA.

 ### Do I have to patch ESXi hosts?